mahim2022/hardwareConfigurator/README.md

 ### Environment variables

-Copy `env.sample` to `.env.local` and add your OpenRouter key:
+Copy `env.sample` to `.env.local` and add your API keys:

 ```
 OPENROUTER_API_KEY=sk-or-xxxxxxxx
+SERPAPI_KEY=your_serpapi_key_here
 ```

-Without the key, the UI still shows the rule-based baseline, but AI reasoning is disabled.
+**OpenRouter API Key**: Without this key, the UI still shows the rule-based baseline, but AI reasoning is disabled.

+**SerpApi Key**: Required for displaying product images.
+Get your free API key at [serpapi.com](https://serpapi.com/).
+Without this key, the system works but won't display PC images.

 ## API Route (Hoppscotch-ready)